 - If the student attends any other college, university, trade school, etc. after high school completion prior to attending SWIC, the student is not eligible to apply for the scholarship.
 Dual credit earned while the student is still in high school does not affect eligibility.

-To maintain continuous scholarship eligibility, you must maintain a 3.0 semester GPA and a cumulative completion rate of 67 percent, regardless of the source of tuition payment.
-Cumulative completion rate may be calculated by dividing total hours earned by total hours attempted.
+- To maintain continuous scholarship eligibility, you must maintain a 3.0 semester GPA and a cumulative completion rate of 67%, regardless of the source of tuition payment.
+The cumulative completion rate may be calculated by dividing total hours earned by total hours attempted.

 Awarded to outstanding sophomore students (three per campus – Belleville, Granite City, Red Bud) who meet the following criteria:

 - The student must file a Free Application for Federal Student Aid (FAFSA) listing Southwestern Illinois College, (School code: 001636) as a choice of school in the college release section.